 Add fruits and vegetables to your diet

-A 2019 study by Barnard and colleagues in the journalNutrients reported thatplant-based diets can help reduce inflammation in the body.
+A 2019 study by Barnard and colleagues in the journalNutrients reported thatplant-based diets can help support a healthy inflammation process in the body.
 This doesn’t mean you have to cut allanimal-based proteins from your diet — it just means that you should start making most of your meal plates and snack options full of antioxidant-rich fruits and vegetables.

 - Replace chips and pretzels with baby carrots and bell pepper strips for a crunchy snack.
 Add hummus or Greek yogurt dressing on the side for extra flavor.